physiodatatoolbox/docs/docs/tutorial/basics.md

             id="epochsAdjusted"
             caption="The Epoch Definition table with the baseline epochs and metadata column added." %}

- - Click **Ok** in the Epoch Builder and the Settings dialog to return to the Session Manager.
+ - Click **Save and Exit** in the Epoch Builder and the Settings dialog to return to the Session Manager.
  - Expand the ECG module in the PhysioAnalyzer tree, and deselect all settings except the **Epochs** (labeled **Epochs from definition: 7 row(s) in table**).

 {% include image.html